spread-ai/docs-appsmith-fork/docs/reference/widgets/list.md

 #### onPageChange

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the List's page changes.
+Allows you to configure one or multiple actions (Framework functions, queries, or JavaScript functions) to be executed when the List's page changes.
 You can chain multiple actions together, and all the nested actions would run simultaneously.

 ### Item selection